CamDavidsonPilon/lifetimes/README.md

  - Understanding how frequently a patient may return to a hospital.
 (Alive = visiting.
 Die = maybe the patient moved to a new city, or became deceased.)
  - Predicting individuals who have churned from an app using only their usage history.
 (Alive = logins.
 Die = removed the app)
  - Predicting repeat purchases from a customer.
 (Alive = actively purchasing.
 Die = became disinterested with your product)
+ - Predicting the lifetime values of your customers

 ### Specific Application: Customer Lifetime Value
 As emphasized by P. Fader and B. Hardie, understanding and acting on customer lifetime value (CLV) is the most important part of your business's sales efforts.
 [And (apparently) everyone is doing it wrong](https://www.youtube.com/watch?v=guj2gVEEx4s). *Lifetimes* is a Python library to calculate CLV for you.